aliakh/demo-akka-spring/README.md

 ## Spring Web application with Akka

-The previous post was explained how to use Akka in a Java+Spring _console _application.
-The main purpose of this example was to illustrate how to get actors from Spring _ApplicationContext_.
+In the previous section was explained how to use Akka in a Spring _console _application.
+The main purpose of that example was to illustrate how to get actors from Spring _ApplicationContext_.
 But the drawback of this example was a blocking call between the actor-based part and the rest of the application.
 Such usage can cease all Akka advantages in production applications.
-So in this post is explained how to use Akka in an asynchronous and non-blocking Java+Spring _web_-application.
+So in this section is explained how to use Akka in an asynchronous and non-blocking Spring _web_-application.

-For this can be used asynchronous request processing in Spring MVC that is based on Servlet 3.0 specification.
-Instead of returning a value, a @_Controller_ method should return a _DeferredResult _or a _Callable_ of the value.
-In multi-tier applications, a @_Service_ method should return a _future (_also known as _promise_, _delay,_ or _deferred)_ - a proxy to a value that isn’t completed yet.
+For this can be used asynchronous request processing in Spring MVC that is based on Servlet 3.0/3.1 specification.
+Instead of returning a value, a _@Controller_ method should return a _DeferredResult_ or a _Callable_ of the value.
+In multi-tier applications, a _@Service_ method should return a _future (_also known as _promise_, _delay_, or _deferred)_ - a proxy to a value that isn’t completed yet.
 There are some interfaces that have support for _future_ processing in their frameworks:

-*   java.util.concurrent.CompletableFuture (Java 8)
+*   _java.util.concurrent.CompletableFuture_ (Java 8)
-*   rx.Observable (RxJava)
+*   _rx.Observable_ (RxJava)
-*   org.springframework.util.concurrent.ListenableFuture (Spring Core)
+*   _org.springframework.util.concurrent.ListenableFuture_ (Spring Core)
-*   com.google.common.util.concurrent.ListenableFuture (Google Guava)
+*   _com.google.common.util.concurrent.ListenableFuture_ (Google Guava)

-The application in the following GitHub [repository](https://github.com/aliakh/demo-reactive-rest-servers) illustrates how to integrate such _future_ interfaces in @_Service_ methods with _DeferredResult_ in @_Controller _methods.

 The main difference with the previous example application is that the _WorkerActor_ has a non-default constructor.
 That required refactoring of _SpringActorProducer_ and _SpringExtension_ to have the ability to pass the constructor arguments.